 Janet VanGuilder, Senior Coordinator

 Janet VanGuilder joined Saint Leo University in the Fall of 2007 as a student and graduated with her BA in business management with a minor in accounting in 2011.
 In the summer of 2011, following her graduation, Janet became an employee of the University, working as the Senior Coordinator for Student Services.
 Since the fall of 2018, she has served as the Senior Coordinator for the Office of Accessibility Services and Career Services.
 Janet has been an advisor for the Leo for St. Jude organization on campus since 2012.
 While working for Saint Leo, Janet has been awarded the Beth G. Evans Outstanding Staff Member Award 2012-2013 and Outstanding Club Advisor 2013-2014.

 Phone: (352) 588-8464

-The Office of Accessibility Services is located on the University Campus on the first floor of Kirk Hall.
-We're next to the Center for Academic Vision and Excellence's reference desk.
-Our office numbers are 120 and 121.
-Our mailing and e-mail addresses are listed below.
+The Office of Accessibility Services is located on the University Campus on the second floor of the Student Activities Building in Suite 203.
+Our mailing address and contact information are listed below.